muratk5n/thirdwave/en/README.md

 Unarmed non-white people shot by the police.
 Used WaPo [data](https://github.com/washingtonpost/data-police-shootings).
 2021 was the least of the 6 years.
+Still 20 too many..

 [[-]](2019/05/confstats.md#unarmed)